theXiaoWang/dos2-forging-system/Story/RawFiles/Docs/inheritance_system.md

 $$value = clamp(m \times r,\ lo,\ hi)$$

-Then format the number back into a stat line using the stat’s rounding rules.
+Then format the number back into a stats line using the stats' rounding rules.

 #### Rounding rules
 - **Integer stats** (Attributes, skill levels): round to the nearest integer.